staabm/staabm.github.io/_posts/2022-07-12-rexstan-meets-phpstan-dba.md

 Since REDAXO CMS provides its own database access layer, I had to [re-use existing `phpstan-dba` rules](https://github.com/FriendsOfREDAXO/rexstan/pull/32/files#diff-3213361648fe9752aea629ab101f50e050717203626386da0172a19247204c90) for this context.

 The `rex_sql` api was designed back in 2010 without static analysis in mind.
 I am pretty sure, we would built the class very differently today, but people are used to it now, and it is still pretty similar with what we had even before in REDAXO 4.x times.
-One challange this brings with it, is that `rex_sql` uses the same api for working with prepared statements and regular non-prepared queries.
+One challenge this brings with it, is that `rex_sql` uses the same api for working with prepared statements and regular non-prepared queries.
 Thats the reason why the [phpstan-dba config file needs to be a bit more complicated](https://github.com/FriendsOfREDAXO/rexstan/blob/2f86fbaca8b7316f3465d986859b332c12bb79fb/lib/phpstan-dba.neon#L4-L24), then usually.

 With this logic applied, `rexstan` is able to detect syntax errors in queries e.g. given to the `rex_sql->setQuery()` class: